Hans867/BeSammen/CONTRIBUTING.md

 ## Reporting Issues

-Report it to Hans867 or Frizzy1209
+Report the issue to Hans867 or Frizzy1209

 ## Proposing New Features

-Reach to either Hans867 or Frizzy1209.
+Reach out to either Hans867 or Frizzy1209.

 ## Code Conventions